Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 #### commandScore
 Send the total score of the user, that send the command

 Variables:
 * `user`: The user, that sent the message
+* `scoreNumber`: The score of the user
+* `userRank`: The rank of the current compared to all others

+#### commandScoreShort
+Sent when the scores of multiple users are printed in a single chat message

+Variables:
+* `user`: The user, that sent the message